Greyfriars Bobby (film): Cast

+Reception

+Kinematograph Weekly said it was a "moneymaker" at the British box office in 1961.

-ReceptionVariety commented, "Greyfriars Bobby sets out to melt the heart and does it skillfully.
+Variety commented: "Greyfriars Bobby sets out to melt the heart and does it skillfully.
 Central character is a little Skye terrier, and this engaging little animal is quite irresistible...Patiently and brilliantly trained, Bobby wraps up the stellar honors for himself and the humans, knowing they don't stand a chance, wisely are content to play chorus.
 Nevertheless, there are some very effective pieces of thesping, largely by Scottish actors.
-Laurence Naismith gives a strong, likeable performance as the kindly eating-house owner who takes Bobby under his wing..."
+Laurence Naismith gives a strong, likeable performance as the kindly eating-house owner who takes Bobby under his wing."

+In a 2018 review, they praised the performances of Crisp and Naismith.